Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

-The model proposed by Bourrely, Soffer and Wu (hereafter called BSW model) \cite{BSW} gives explicitly the full s,t dependence of the elastic amplitudes and is appropriate for the comparison with our results.
-As shown if Fig.(\ref{BSW_SEL}), the dip-bump structure occurs in similar $|t|$ values, but there is a difference in $d\sigma/dt$ by a factor larger than 2 in this range.
-This difference results from the larger magnitudes (with negative signs) of both real and imaginary parts in the BSW model.
-In the RHS of the figure, the plot is extended to very large $|t| $ pointing out the connection with the supposedly universal tail at 27.4 GeV \cite{Faissler}.
-The broad dip in the region of 6 GeV$^2$ in the BSW calculation is due to a second zero in its imaginary amplitude, that is not included in the scale of the LHS.

-The structure of the pp and ${\rm p\bar p }$ interactions studied by O. Selyugin \cite{Selyugin}, based on the analysis of different sets of Parton Distribution Functions and introducing t-dependence in the Generalized Parton distributions, gives good representation of $d\sigma/dt$ data in large energy range, up to the LHC experiment at 13 TeV.
-We include in Fig.\ref{BSW_SEL} the $|t| $ dependences of amplitudes in this model for 14 TeV.

-The similarity of both BSW and Selyugin's with KFK calculations in the forms of the amplitudes is remarkable, reinforcing the expectation of the present work, that aims at a realistic disentanglement of the complex elastic amplitude.
+The model proposed by Bourrely, Soffer and Wu (called BSW model) \cite{BSW} gives explicitly the full $s,t$ dependence of the elastic amplitudes and is appropriate for the comparison with the calculations in KFK.
+The structure of the pp and ${\rm p\bar p }$ interactions studied by O. Selyugin \cite{Selyugin}, based on the analysis of different sets of Parton Distribution Functions and introducing t-dependence in the Generalized Parton Distributions, called HEGS model by the author, gives good representation of $d\sigma/dt$ data for large energy range, predicting the LHC experiment at 13 TeV.
+Fig.\ref{BSW_SEL} shows the dependences of the amplitudes predicted by these two models for 13 and 14 TeV several years before the experiments.
+The similarity of both BSW and HEGS models with present KFK calculations in the forms of the amplitudes reinforces the expectation of the present work, that aims at a realistic identification of the terms of the complex elastic amplitude.